 If you turn off the layout mode, you can take a look at what the 2 image areas will look like.

-How to add links to images:
+How to add links to the image areas

 Click on the other image area and add another link.
 Type in your desired link.
 For this example, to go with our shop now button, we are going to use the link: example.com/store.